CELtd/mechafil-server/README.md

    - `fly deploy`

 With this setup the updater keeps the Fly volume fresh (either continuously or via scheduled runs) and the API stays "cold" until Fly routes a request, similar to API Gateway + Lambda backed by EFS.

+If you prefer an always-on API, simply omit the `auto_stop_machines` option (or scale to a Nomad app).
+Either way, startup loads the shared volume snapshot so requests always hit the most recent cache contents without any extra work.

 ## API